datawrapper/api/README.md

-# datawrapper-api
+# @datawrapper/api

-This repository contains the new Node.js based API that will power the future of Datawrapper.
+This repository contains the new Node.js API that is the backbone of Datawrapper 2.0.

 ### Installation